platformatic/platformatic/docs/service/configuration.md

 Configuration settings containing sensitive data, such as database connection URLs and passwords, should be set using [configuration placeholders](#configuration-placeholders).

+### `basePath`

+Service proxy basePath when exposing this service in a [composer](../composer/configuration.md) when setting the `proxy` property.

+If not specified, the service will be exposed on the service or a value specified in the service code via `platformatic.setBasePath()`.

 ### `server`

 An object with the following settings: